-To ensure that a given notification originated from Gigya and that none of its data has been tampered with in flight, notifications contain a signature in the X-Gigya-HMAC-SHA1 header.
+To ensure that a given notification originated from Gigya and that none of its data has been tampered with in transit, notifications contain a signature in the X-Gigya-Sig-Hmac-Sha1 header.

-The signature is constructed by BASE64 encoding the HMAC-SHA1 hash of the JSON payload, using your User Secret or Partner Secret as the key.
+The signature is constructed by BASE64 encoding the HMAC-SHA1 hash of the JSON payload, using your Application Secret or Partner Secret as the key.

 Verifying the Hash

-- Compare your hash to the one received in the X-Gigya-HMAC-SHA1 header.
+- Compare your hash to the one received in the X-Gigya-Sig-Hmac-Sha1 header.

 If the hashes match, the notification is considered valid.

 To verify the autיenticity of the Webhook 2.0 notification: